 Cash and cash equivalents include amounts in demand deposits as well as short-term investments with an initial maturity date within 3 months or less of the date acquired by the City.
-Investments of the City consist of certificates of deposit, which are stated at fair market value as determined by quoted market prices for similar assets.
+Investments of the City consist of certificates of deposit, which are stated at cost plus accumulated earnings.